 The Honorary Laureate Chapter was established in February 1924 to honor men and women who had made outstanding contributions to the development of professional education.
 John Dewey was the first nominee.
 Since 1924, more than 250 eminent educators have been named to Kappa Delta Pi’s Laureate Chapter.
 Albert Einstein, Margaret Mead, Eleanor Roosevelt, Jean Piaget, and George Washington Carver were all notable Laureates.
 Membership is limited to 60 living scholars.

-Dr. Michael Apple, KDP Laureate Representative
+Dr. David C. Berliner, KDP Laureate Representative

 Meet members of the current KDP Laureate Chapter.